anewstead/sb-vitest/README.md

 #### Display components (Comp.stories.tsx)

 These allow visual component development in isolation in storybook environment.
-These test also run on command line and in a **headless browser environment**.
+These test also run on command line in a **headless browser environment**.

 #### Typescript functions (file.test.ts)

 Here we are testing function logic, input, output,
 I.E. there should not be anything directly requiring display to be tested.
 This is Front-end code so test files run in a **JSDOM emulated browser environment**.
-This environment is significantly more effient than running in actual browser.
+This environment is significantly more effient for functionalhuh wtf, testing than running in actual browser.

 #### Node scripts (file.spec.ts)

 These are used for node based scripts and are run in a **node environment**.
 Node scripts are either code for the build system itself or other that would run on the server

-#### Mock Service Worker
+#### Mock Service Worker (MSW)

-handlers are created to intercept actual API calls,
+Handlers are created to intercept actual API calls,
 This will then return mock data
-Additional scenarios can also be mocked, i.e. error states.
+Additional scenarios can also be mocked, i.e. different data-sets, error states.